Dev mode — no Cloudflare Access header present. Authenticated as dev@local.

 wc -c < "$BIN" | awk '{printf "%.2f MB\n", $1/1024/1024}'

-# Should be well under 16 MB
+# Should be well under 16 MB.
+A typical clean build lands around 5–7 MB.

 cat labs/output/build-manifest.json

-Compare SHA256 with a neighbor’s build:
+Compare with a peer:

 sha256sum labs/output/*sysupgrade.bin